RDZDX/lvglMreDemo/README.md

 # Port and demo of [LVGL](https://github.com/lvgl/lvgl) for MRE platform

+Map tile setup (for you to do manually)
+The app will look for tiles on the MRE filesystem at:

+Code\
+e:/osm/gdansk/z/x/y.bin\
+e:/osm/world/z/x/y.bin\
+e:/osm/images/empty.bin

 # How to compile, run, edit...

 It based on [CmakeMreTemplate](https://github.com/XimikBoda/CmakeMreTemplate) and in [README.md](https://github.com/XimikBoda/CmakeMreTemplate/blob/main/README.md) you can find information about this.